bezmoradi/tutorials/go/03-variables-and-types.md

 )
 ```

-We see that `Stdout` is created by called `NewFile` which has this format:
+We see that `Stdout` is created by calling `NewFile` which has this format:

 ```go
 func NewFile(fd uintptr, name string) *File